WINA: FM and television

 In 1954, WINA began simulcasting on the city's first FM station, WINA-FM on 95.3 MHz.
 Like many early AM-FM combinations, the FM station was merely a relay for the AM station.
 In order to encourage unique FM programming, the FCC limited simulcasting on a co-owned AM-FM pair to twelve hours per day in 1964.
 WINA-FM was initially exempt because the rule only applied to large markets, but the FCC made programming separation a condition of Richardson's purchase of Charlottesville Broadcasting.
 The FM station began airing a separate day (except for a morning drive simulcast) in 1971, followed quickly by a callsign change to WQMC.
 This station is now WQMZ on 95.1 MHz.

-Charlottesville Broadcasting was also the first permittee of television channel 29, which was duly given the callsign WINA-TV.
+In 1961, Charlottesville Broadcasting attempted to add a channel 11 television allocation to Staunton, with a proposed 3,000-foot tower on Little North Mountain near the Augusta-Rockbridge county line.
+The corporation claimed its proposed tower was high enough to provide "better reception than is now available" to Charlottesville (i.e., from WHSV-TV and stations in Richmond), but a tower any closer to the city proper was precluded by short-spacing to WBAL-TV in Baltimore.
+The allocation request was denied after the Naval Research Laboratory insisted on continued protection for its under-construction Sugar Grove Station.
+The prospects of UHF television were still difficult in the years after Congress mandated new televisions include UHF tuners with the All-Channel Receiver Act of 1964.
+Nevertheless, Charlottesville Broadcasting became the first permittee of the city's channel 29 allocation, which was duly given the callsign WINA-TV.
 The construction permit was issued on July 13, 1965, and no further actions besides two extensions are recorded.

 During the company's 1969 sale, then-owner Don Heyne indicated he no longer wanted to build out the permit and could not find a buyer.
 Richardson also indicated that he did not want to purchase it, but was required to by the purchase agreement.
 As FCC rules only allow the sale of a permit to an entity that intends to build, the board ordered the permit cancelled and the $55,000 Charlottesville Broadcasting invested into it deducted from the sale price.
 WVIR, which was to occupy channel 64, then moved to channel 29 and signed on in 1973.